 - What local places would you like to make an effort to take your kids?

-For us, I wrote a checklist of everything I wanted to fit into our homeschool schedule.
+Here’s everything I wanted to fit into our homeschool schedule.
 We don’t do it all every day!
 Here’s our list:

 - Sibling relationships